 Transparent data encryption for SQL Database and Data Warehouse

-Transparent data encryption (TDE) helps protect Azure SQL Database, Azure SQL Managed Instance, and Azure Data Warehouse against the threat of malicious activity.
+Transparent data encryption (TDE) helps protect Azure SQL Database, Azure SQL Managed Instance, and Azure Data Warehouse against the threat of malicious offline activity by encrypting data at rest.
 It performs real-time encryption and decryption of the database, associated backups, and transaction log files at rest without requiring changes to the application.
 By default, TDE is enabled for all newly deployed Azure SQL databases.
 TDE cannot be used to encrypt the logical master database in SQL Database.
 The master database contains objects that are needed to perform the TDE operations on the user databases.

 Transparent data encryption encrypts the storage of an entire database by using a symmetric key called the database encryption key.
 This database encryption key is protected by the transparent data encryption protector.
 The protector is either a service-managed certificate (service-managed transparent data encryption) or an asymmetric key stored in Azure Key Vault (Bring Your Own Key).
 You set the transparent data encryption protector at the server level for Azure SQL Database and Data Warehouse, and instance level for Azure SQL Managed Instance.
 The term server refers both to server and instance throughout this document, unless stated differently.